peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

         PeterO.Numbers.EFloat divisor,
         PeterO.Numbers.EContext ctx);

- Finds the remainder that results when dividing two arbitrary-precision binary floats.
+ Finds the remainder that results when dividing two arbitrary-precision binary floating-point numbers.
 The remainder is the value that remains when the absolute value of this object is divided by the absolute value of the other object; the remainder has the same sign (positive or negative) as this object's value.  <b>Parameters:</b>

  * <i>divisor</i>: An arbitrary-precision binary floating-point number.